-Subject: Remedial Investigation Work Plan 1885 Atlantic Avenue Redevelopment Site Speedway #7833 Brooklyn, New York (Site)
+Subject: Remedial Investigation Work Plan 1885 Atlantic Avenue Redevelopment Site BCP Site C224347 Brooklyn, New York (Site)

-Dear Ms. O'Connell,
+Dear Mr. Ahmed,

-Haley & Aldrich of New York, on behalf of 1885 Atlantic Realty LLC (1885 Atlantic), is submitting for the review and approval of the New York State Department of Environmental Conservation (NYSDEC) this Remedial Investigation Work Plan (RIWP) for the 1885 Atlantic Avenue Redevelopment Site, Speedway #7833, located at 1885 Atlantic Avenue in Brooklyn, New York (Site).
-This document is being submitted as part of 1885 Atlantic Avenue Redevelopment Site's Brownfield Cleanup Program Application for the Site.
+Haley & Aldrich of New York, on behalf of 1885 Atlantic Realty LLC (1885 Atlantic), is submitting for the review and approval of the New York State Department of Environmental Conservation (NYSDEC) this revised Remedial Investigation Work Plan (RIWP) for the 1885 Atlantic Avenue Redevelopment BCP Site C224347, Speedway #7833, located at 1885 Atlantic Avenue in Brooklyn, New York (Site).
+This document was submitted as part of 1885 Atlantic Avenue Redevelopment Site's Brownfield Cleanup Program Application for the Site, and has been revised to reflect comments received from the Department.
 This RIWP has been developed based on the NYSDEC's "Technical Guidance for Site Investigation and Remediation" (DER-10 dated May 2010).